-Taliban repression of women a crime against humanity, says Brown
+Taliban repression of women a crime against humanity, says Gordon Brown

 The former prime minister is calling on the International Criminal Court (ICC) to prosecute those responsible for the "vicious" abuse of human rights.

-The Taliban has severely restricted the freedoms of women and girls since they regained power in 2021.
+The Taliban government has severely restricted the freedoms of women and girls since regaining power in 2021.

 "This is the systematic brutalisation of women and girls," he said.